 Agricultural land restrictions do not apply to projects located on land that was re-zoned for non-agricultural use as of October 1, 2009.

-FIT Guidelines on Rooftop Solar PV
+FIT Guidelines on Rooftop Solar Panel

-To qualify as a rooftop facility, the Ontario Power Authority must be satisfied that the building on which the solar PV project is located on is an appropriate type of building and that the primary intent of the building is not to support a solar installation.
+To qualify as a rooftop facility, the Ontario Power Authority must be satisfied that the building on which the solar PVC project is located on is an appropriate type of building and that the primary intent of the building is not to support a solar installation.

 For More Information